Living with breast cancer

 - To help with swelling from fluid retention, you can ask your doctor about different diuretic medications that help the body get rid of excess water.

-- To deal with hair loss, you can consider cutting you hair short before starting chemotherapy so the loss will feel less dramatic.
+- For hair loss, consider cutting you hair short before starting chemotherapy so the loss will feel less dramatic.
 You can also look into buying wigs in a variety of shades, lengths, and styles.
-Wigs made of real hair may cost $800 to $3,000.
 Alternatively, you may choose to wear a scarf or hat.

 Adding various treatments and their associated physical changes to the mix may certainly feel like too much to handle at times.
-If you’re struggling with body image or depression, reach out to your friends, family, and medical care team.
+If you have concerns about body image or depression, reach out to your friends, family, and medical care team.

 Above all, be kind to yourself.
-Surround yourself with support and reach out for help if you’re feeling low about your changing body.
+Make sure you have a support system in place, and reach out for help if you’re feeling low about your changing body.
 Call on your support system whenever you need a boost.